Relatively uncommon

 Vaginal stricture: Annotation O Is the vaginal epithelium normal?

 Emotional Support: These patients need help and understanding.
 They must be involved, along with their partner, in psychosexual counseling for this difficult and chronic condition.
-Realistic expectations must be defined to avoid disappointment with therapy and dissatisfaction with the therapists.
+Multiple studies have reported sexual distress, moderate effect on quality of life, dyspareunia, and several years of sexual abstinence as a result of their diagnosis.63 Realistic expectations must be defined to avoid disappointment with therapy and dissatisfaction with the therapists.

 We also work with pelvic floor physical therapists if the patient would like to be sexually active but has pelvic floor hypertonicity.